alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 **Check-in ritual**
 - Shout out to HS who agreed to help out with a lunchtime session ✨
+  - EK - this is great idea to use TTW as an example of how to use github.

 ### Project specific Reflection
 I've made some progress with training and event planning, but some things are still a little stuck.